-danny Blake was born into a typical American blue collar family.
-After a grueling childbirth, danny was diagnosed with Cerebral Palsy and it was recommended that he immediately be placed in an institution.
+danny Blake has been involved with EBF since 1985!
+After a difficult birth experience, danny was diagnosed with Cerebral Palsy and it was recommended that he immediately be placed in an institution.
 His parents staunchly refused and took their son home to join his family.
 At home, danny was like any other member of the family, with chores and responsibilities.

 At the age five in 1955, danny was named the Easterseals Child of year and was photographed with Governor Laushe of Ohio.There was no such thing as “inclusion” in 1958 – anyone different was separate.
 However, it didn't take long for danny's educators to realize that his “differences” were only surface level.
 By his senior year he was the class president and editor of the school yearbook.
 He graduated near the top of his class with a 3.8 GPA.